 Wait 30 minutes after having anything acidic before you brush your teeth.
 You want to wait until the pH in your mouth returns to neutral, and your enamel has time to re-harden.
 If you brush too soon, you will be at risk of wearing away the enamel.

-Raw, crunchy fruits and vegetables.
+Raw, crunchy fruits and vegetables are great tooth friendly foods.
 Softer foods stick to teeth while crunchy foods can stimulate more saliva production.
 Saliva is our mouth’s natural cleanser and the more, the better!

-Nuts and seeds.
+Nuts and seeds are great snacks since they’re crunchy, but not full of sugar.
 Homemade granola with a mix of nuts and seeds is a good alternative to sugary, store-bought granola.

-Unsweetened plain yogurt.
-Flavored yogurt is usually high in sugar so adding fresh or frozen berries to plain yogurt is a healthy alternative.
+Unsweetened plain yogurt isn’t bad for your teeth, but flavored yogurt is usually high in sugar so adding fresh or frozen berries to plain yogurt is a healthy alternative.